openstack/nova-specs/specs/pike/approved/instance-flavor-api.rst

 Finally, the flavor ``name`` field will be displayed under the ``original_name`` key.
-There is a (good) chance that it is stale, but it was determined to be usefull for end-users.
+There is a (good) chance that it is stale, but it was determined to be useful for end-users.

-The visibility of the flavor data within the server resource will be controlled by the same policy rules as are used for displaying the flavor rxtx_factor and flavor extra_specs when displaying flavor details.
+The visibility of the flavor data within the server resource will be controlled by the same policy rules as are used for displaying the flavor extra_specs when displaying flavor details.

 Alternatives
 ------------